linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 GitLab Runners runs tasks within your GitLab continuous-integration (CI) pipeline.
 Runners can clone your project, spin up needed machines, and execute the necessary steps for building, testing, and deployment stages.
 And GitLab Runners can use autoscaling for provisioning, spinning up servers only when they are needed.

-Follow along with this tutorial to learn more about GitLab Runners and how they fit into a GitLab CI/CD infrastructure.
+Follow along with this guide to learn more about GitLab Runners and how they fit into a GitLab CI/CD infrastructure.
 See how to set up your GitLab instance for CI/CD and register a GitLab Runner Manager.
 Learn the steps for effectively configuring your GitLab Runner and executing tasks as part of a GitLab CI pipeline.

-Additionally, this tutorial covers how to integrate your GitLab Runner setup with Linode Object Storage.
+Additionally, this guide covers how to integrate your GitLab Runner setup with Linode Object Storage.
 Doing so gives you a more efficient storage option for caching resources between GitLab jobs.

 ## What Are GitLab Runners?

-A GiLab Runner performs jobs as part of GitLab CI/CD pipelines.
+A GitLab Runner performs jobs as part of GitLab CI/CD pipelines.
 Each runner picks up jobs from the GitLab CI coordinator, according to the runner's scope.
 The runner then executes the instructions in that job, whether for building a project, testing changes, or deploying a built project.

 One feature that makes GitLab Runners particularly useful is their ability to spin up machines to run tasks on.
 At their simplest, runners can simply execute some shell commands and feed the results back to GitHub.
 But more often runners are used to set up your project on a machine with a Docker container.
 There, runners can readily build and test projects in a dedicated environment.